NOTICE: SWISCO.com offices will be closed Monday, January 20th, reopening Tuesday, January 21st.

 For the felt, take a photo of cross section with measurements, we would be happy to research a replacement weatherstrip for you.

-A quick learner from Tampa, Florida says:
+Quick Learner from Tampa, Florida

 Wonderful!
 Thank you so much for the assistance.